jeremyrsellars/gratitude-generative-testing/src/gratitude.generative-testing/resources/public/slides/40_composing_generators.md

 <style class='before-speaker-note'></style>

 With FsCheck, the Gen class offers extension methods, much like LINQ's `.ToList()`, like `.NonEmptyListOf()`, or just `.ListOf()` which return a generator that can generate a list.
-It is important to note that this returns a generator, not a list.
+It is important to note that this returns a generator, not a list.  `.Sample()` returns a list.  `.ListOf` returns a `Gen<List>`.
 Also, FsCheck provides its own `Gen.Select` extension method that creates a generator that applies a function to the output of another generator.
-Let's see how it reads.

 ```csharp
         static IEnumerable<string> SheepishAlphabetExamples =>